 But here is the thing – you shouldn’t be.
 Even though the ability to shine in a video interview requires some skills and savvy beyond basic job interview best practices it doesn’t mean you cannot master it.

-In this guide, we’ll explain how to properly prepare and stage every facet of the video interview to give you the best chance possible.
+In this guide, we’ll explain how to properly prepare for a video interview to give you the best chance possible.

 What’s the Big Deal About Video Interviews?